Flip the Script: Turn a Strained Labor Market into a Competitive Advantage

 The brand loyalty that credit unions and banks have relied on so heavily for so long is waning quickly.
 The signs are everywhere.
 Another study by The Harris Poll found that 40% of financial consumers are willing to leave their primary financial institution (FI) for a better digital banking experience.
 Further, despite their preference for banking with a community-based FI, 56% of respondents said their local credit union or bank’s digital offering did not meet their expectations.

-The growing consumer demand for better digital banking experiences is driving an acute need among credit unions and banks to accelerate the pace of digital innovation.
+The growing consumer demand for better digital banking experiences is driving an acute need among credit unions and banks to accelerate the pace of digital innovation and potentially undergo a core banking transformation.
 That means FIs will need to lean heavily on their IT staff for new product development to meet rapidly evolving consumer expectations.

 But what happens if your IT staff is no longer there or already has one foot out the door?

 How is the "Great Resignation” disrupting digital innovation?